 The Great Minaret of the Kalon in Bukhara, is a remarkable historical landmark dating back to the 12th century.
 Rising to a height of 47 meters, it was constructed during the reign of Arslan Khan, and its purpose extended beyond architectural grandeur.

 This minaret served as a beacon for Silk Road travelers, guiding them through the desert expanse and highlighting Bukhara’s significance as a bustling trade hub.
-Its iconic brickwork, adorned with intricate geometric patterns, is a testament to the architectural mastery of its time, drawing history enthusiasts and curious travelers alike to explore its storied past.
+Its grisly past also included being used as an execution tower from which criminals were hurled to their death.

 Read more about visiting Bukhara.